PubNubDevelopers/pn-toolbox-react/docs/tools/README.md

 Assuming you have at least a basic grasp of React: Hooks, State, JSX, Functional vs Class Components (and that you will never need a Class component in any new React app you create), let's describe each of the files that you need to implement your custom tool code and the existing Toolbox components that you can leverage.

-### The Tool's Routes File
+### The routes_AppName_ File

-This routes files serve two purposes:
+This routes files serves two purposes:

-1. adds your tool and pages to the left sidebar menu
+1. add your tool and pages to the left sidebar menu
-2. provides the means for those menu items to load your pages (Routes/Links)
+2. provide the means for those menu items to load your pages (React Routes & Links)

 This is pretty trivial to implement.
 Just follow the recipe of the template code within.